Freedom Ride (Australia): Ongoing impact

-It opened the eyes of non-Indigenous Australians, especially those living in cities, the racial segregation that was occurring in their country, as well as revealing it to a world audience. is today remembered as a significant event in the history of civil rights for Indigenous Australians, and a turning point for race relations.
-It has continued to serve as an inspiration for Aboriginal rights activists.
+The Freedom Ride opened the eyes of non-Indigenous Australians, especially those living in cities, to the racial segregation that was occurring in their country, as well as revealing it to a world audience.
+It is remembered today as a significant event in the history of civil rights for Indigenous Australians, and a turning point for race relations.

-Re-enactments
+In Bowraville, a house that the students helped build still remains, and there is a plaque dedicated to the group at the refurbished cinema.
+Moree had its first Aboriginal Deputy Mayor, Wayne Tighe, and two Aboriginal councillors in 2024.

+The Freedom Ride has continued to serve as an inspiration for Aboriginal rights activists.

+Commemorations

-2005
+2005 re-enactment

-In 2005 another ride travelled through New South Wales.
-The aim was to determine how much had changed in 40 years and foster debate on reconciliation.
-Although the 2005 event focussed on reconciliation, experiences of discrimination were reported and the poor housing conditions for some Aboriginal People were noted.
-The Minister for Aboriginal Affairs Andrew Refshauge was presented with the findings of the 2005 ride which visited more than 13 communities.
+In 2005 another group travelled through New South Wales in a re-enactment of the Freedom Ride.
+Led by Gomeroi man and student leader Kyol Blakeney, the group included several of the original Riders.
+Their aim was to determine how much had changed in 40 years and foster debate on reconciliation.
+Although the 2005 event focussed on reconciliation, experiences of discrimination were reported and the poor housing conditions for some Aboriginal people were noted.
+The Minister for Aboriginal Affairs Andrew Refshauge was presented with the findings of the 2005 ride, which visited more than 13 communities.

-2015
+2015 re-enactment

-To mark the 50th anniversary of the Freedom Ride, two coaches re-ran the route with several of the original participants and a group of present-day University of Sydney students.
+To mark the 50th anniversary of the Freedom Ride in 2015, two coaches re-ran the route with several of the original participants and a group of present-day University of Sydney students.
 This was featured in an episode of the SBS programme Living Black.
+Participants included original Freedom Riders Robyn Iredale, Alan Outhred, and Pat Healy, who were warmly greeted by local inhabitants, and the occasion was marked by a free concert in Dubbo featuring Paul Kelly and Troy Cassar-Daley.

+2025: 60th anniversary

+On the 60th anniversary of the Freedom Ride in 2025, some of the Freedom Riders and their descendants talked about the impact in an interview with a Guardian reporter, including Ann Curthoys and Gary Williams, who said that things had changed for the better since the ride.
+His granddaughter is NIDA graduate, actor and playwright Dalara Williams.

+A commemoration held in February 2025 was addressed by the Governor of New South Wales, Margaret Beazley, and the granddaughter of Freedom Rider Harry Hall, Amy Townsend.
+Several people who remembered the bus visiting their towns were featured on the ABC Radio National program Speaking Out, presented by Larissa Behrendt.

+Moree Plains Shire Council together with the Moree Local Aboriginal Land Council and community members held a commemoration of the 60th anniversary of the Freedom Ride.
+The whole community was invited to march on 19 February from Moree Memorial Hall through the town centre to the Moree Artesian Aquatic Centre (MAAC), where they were addressed by community Elders who were there in 1965.
+Free lunch and entertainment in Jellicoe Park was followed by free entry to the MAAC.